TotallyInformation/web-components/libs/uibuilder.module.md

   * `txtScripts` entries must be text, you cannot pass an actual JavaScript function.
 This is normally OK since Node-RED should convert a function to text as it pushes the data through Socket.IO.

+* For the `srcStyles` and `txtStyles` arrays

+  * Styles loaded this way are added to the end of the HTML `head`.
+As such, if you try to redefine a style that an already loaded stylesheet has set, you may need to add ` !important` to the definition due to CSS specificity rules.

 #### Msg schema

 ```jsonc